-- (1) A Watch may be issued by ERCOT in accordance with Protocol Section 6.5.9.3.3, Watch, when it recognizes that conditions have developed such that an insecure operating state exists or is imminent. - (2) ERCOT may require information from QSEs and TOs.
-Typical information requested may include, but is not limited to: - (a) Resource fuel capabilities; - (b) Resource condition details; and - (c) Actual weather conditions. - (3) When a post-contingency overload of a non-critical element can not be rectified by congestion management methods, including Remedial Action Plans (RAPs) (see Section 4.3.1, Remedial Action Plans), or mitigation plans, ERCOT shall issue a Watch.
-A "non-critical element" is one whose loss will not result in an uncontrolled separation of cascading outages or large scale service disruptions to Load or overload of a critical Transmission Element.
+- (1) A Watch may be issued by ERCOT in accordance with Protocol Section 6.5.9.3.3, Watch, when it recognizes that conditions have developed such that an Emergency Condition exists or is imminent.

+- (2) ERCOT may require information from QSEs and TOs.
+Typical information requested may include, but is not limited to:

+- (a) Resource fuel capabilities;

+- (b) Resource condition details; and

+- (c) Actual weather conditions.

-(4) ERCOT shall provide verbal notice of the Watch to all TOs and QSEs and shall post the message electronically to the MIS Secure Area.
+- (3) When a post-contingency overload of an element cannot be rectified, including through the use of Constraint Management Plans (CMPs), ERCOT shall issue a Watch. - (4) ERCOT shall provide verbal notice of the Watch to all TOs and QSEs and shall post the message electronically to the MIS Public Area.
 QSEs shall notify appropriate Resources, REPs and LSEs.
 TOs shall notify their represented TSPs.